T-Al-D/ESP32-AsyncWebserver/README.md

 A small project for an **Asyc Webserver** on ESP32: Access Point (Standalone) is used.
 Functions:

-- 2 Buttons on a dynamic Website to control
+- 2 buttons on a dynamic website to control
+- photo-resistor is being read for button1 and button2
-- Website refreshes, if state changes
+- website refreshes, if state changes
 - one small input element for textinput
-- photo-resistor is being read for button1 and button2

 Tools for the project: